kincommunity/KinOverflow/README.md

 ## Disclaimer
 This demo app was written during a 3 day hackathon.
-Therefore we have limited the app to the simplest UI & functionality we could provide within this timeline and made a lot of allowances in terms of functionality/ui presentation and code quality.
+Therefore we have limited the app to the simplest UI & functionality we could provide within this timeline and made a lot of allowances in terms of functionality, ui presentation and code quality.

 ## About